Banking & Finance

-- Where an investment is with respect to any of the ‘Relative Activities’ as defined in the Schedule to the Act;
+- Where an investment is with respect to any of the ‘Relevant Activities’ as defined in the Schedule to the Act;

-- Where, following an investment carried out in Malta, there is a plan to change the business activity of the foreign investor to one which affects any of the aforementioned Relative Activities;
+- Where, following an investment carried out in Malta, there is a plan to change the business activity of the foreign investor to one which affects any of the aforementioned Relevant Activities;

 - Where, following an investment carried out in Malta, the direct or indirect controlling interest of the company or group company changes and passes onto a foreign investor.